Literature Analysis and Synthesis of Women of Color in Technology and Computing (LASOW)

 Research Activity

-LASOW is a systematic synthesis project that is analyzing and integrating the findings from empirical research on the factors that affect the retention of women of color in technology and computing higher education and careers.
-Its main research activities include:
+LASOW was a systematic synthesis project that analyzed and integrated the findings from empirical research on the factors that affect the retention of women of color in technology and computing higher education and careers.
+Its main research activities included:

 • refining and testing systematic synthesis methods;